markproy/bird-classification-workshop/docs/lab2-train-model.md

 **Provide script or Jupyter notebook to view the accuracy progress by epoch.**

-As stated earlier, the training model artifacts are saved in `model.tar.gz` in the specified output directory.
+As stated earlier, once the job is complete, the training model artifacts are saved in `model.tar.gz` in the specified output directory.
 Navigate to the S3 console, and drill down into your S3 bucket to find the model artifacts.
-That file will be used to create a model for inference.
+That file will be used to create a model for inference in the next lab.

 ## Navigation